wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-manage-azure-website.md

 ### Troubleshooting

 - If something goes wrong, you can [troubleshoot in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio/#remotedebug), using diagnostic logs and live debugging in the cloud.
 - Outside of Visual Studio, there are various ways to collect diagnostic logs.
-See [Enable diagnostics logging for web apps in Azure](/documentation/articles/web-sites-enable-diagnostic-log/).
+See [Enable diagnostics logging for web apps in Azure App Service](/documentation/articles/web-sites-enable-diagnostic-log/).
-- For Node.js applications, see [How to debug a Node.js web app in Azure](/documentation/articles/web-sites-nodejs-debug/).
+- For Node.js applications, see [How to debug a Node.js web app in Azure App Service](/documentation/articles/web-sites-nodejs-debug/).

 ### Restoring Data